-Negotiating your salary is a two-way street.
-It's important to come to a win-win solution since it can set the tone for your work life with the future employer.
+When you are offered a job, it's important to come to a win-win solution since it can set the tone for your work life with the future employer.
 But wait until after you receive a job offer to start talking about salary.
 Everyone approaches the process differently.
 Use the tips below that you're most comfortable with.

-- Identify your own salary needs according to your household budget.
+- Identify your own salary needs according to your household budget, so you know the salary you can afford to accept.

 - Consider the job offer in terms of your long-term career goals, the work environment, and the benefits.
 Talk it over with someone you respect.
 Make a list of the pros and cons of the job offer.